devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

   }
 }
 ```
-_Code Snippet 14: Simplified Wisgen ApiSupplier (Async with Error) [[@faustWisgen2019]](https://github.com/Fasust/wisgen)_
+_Code Snippet 14: Simplified Wisgen ApiSupplier (Async & Await with Error) [[@faustWisgen2019]](https://github.com/Fasust/wisgen)_

 ## Streams
 Streams [[@dartteamDartStreams2019]](https://dart.dev/tutorials/language/streams) are one of the core technologies behind reactive programming [[@boelensFlutterReactiveProgramming2018]](https://www.didierboelens.com/2018/08/reactive-programming---streams---bloc/).
 And we'll use them heavily in the chapter [Architecting a Flutter app][architecture].
 But what exactly are _Streams_?
 As Andrew Brogdon put's it in one of Google's official Dart tutorials, Streams are to Future what Iterables are to synchronous data types [[@googlellcDartStreams2019]](https://www.youtube.com/watch?v=nQBpOIHE4eE&list=PLjxrf2q8roU2HdJQDjJzOeO6J3FoFLWr2&index=17&t=345s).
 You can think of Streams as one continuous flow of data.
-Data can be put into the stream, other parties can subscribe/listen to a given stream and be notified once a new piece of data enters the stream.
+Data can be put into the Stream, other parties can subscribe/listen to a given Stream and be notified once a new piece of data enters the Stream.

 ![Data Stream](https://github.com/Fasust/flutter-guide/wiki//images/stream.PNG)